evergreenx/LinkHive/README.md

-# DevShare
+# LinkLeaf

-DevShare is a platform where developers and tech enthusiasts can showcase their development setups, share tips, and explore various configurations used in the industry.
-This platform allows users to upload images or videos of their setups, tag components, tools, and programming languages, and engage with a vibrant community of like-minded individuals.
+LinkLeaf is a platform that allows users to create personalized collections of links and share them via a single, customizable profile link.
+With LinkLeaf, users can curate their important links, social media profiles, portfolios, and more, making it easy for others to explore and access their content in one place.

 ## Features

-- **User Profiles:** Create personalized profiles with bio, profile pictures, and setup details.
+- **Profile Creation:** Users can register and create personalized profiles with a bio, profile picture, and username.
-- **Setup Sharing:** Upload images or videos of development setups with detailed descriptions.
-- **Tagging:** Tag components, tools, programming languages, and additional details related to the setup.
-- **Social Interactions:** Like, comment, and share setups, fostering community engagement.
-- **Search and Filters:** Robust search and filtering options for users to discover setups based on categories, tools used, popularity, etc.
-- **Community Engagement:** Forums, discussion boards, or live chat options for community interaction.
-- **Moderation:** Moderation tools to maintain content quality and ensure a positive user experience.
+- **Link Collection:** Create and manage a collection of links to various websites, portfolios, social media profiles, and more.
+- **Customization:** Customize link appearances with titles, URLs, descriptions, and optional visuals (icons, colors) for each link.
+- **Profile Sharing:** Generate a single profile link to share all curated links with followers or audience.
+- **Link Management:** Easily edit, delete, or rearrange the order of links within the user's dashboard.
+- **Analytics (Optional):** Track link click counts or other engagement metrics for insights.
+- **Settings and Personalization:** Users can adjust profile settings, including profile picture, bio, and username.

 ## Technologies Used

 - Frontend: HTML5, CSS3, JavaScript, React.js
-- Backend: Supabase
+- Backend: Node.js, Express.js
 - Database: MongoDB
-- Authentication: Oauth
+- Authentication: JSON Web Tokens (JWT)
+- Hosting: AWS (Amazon Web Services)
+- Other: Redux for state management, FontAwesome for icons

 ## Getting Started